opulo-inc/docs/content/en/openpnp/calibration/auto-toolchanger/index.md

 7. You can now play through the positions by clicking on the "move nozzle to position" buttons in order.
 Tune any values in the fields as necessary to ensure you get a clean and straight insertion.

 8. Now that your positions are set, you can enable automatic tool changing in OpenPnP.
-You can find this checkbox as shown in the image below.

-{{< container-image path="images/enable-toolchanger.png" alt="" >}}

 9. If you'd like to clone these positions for every nozzle tip in the rack, you can use the ["Cloning Settings" section in the OpenPnP docs](https://github.com/openpnp/openpnp/wiki/Nozzle-Tip-Changer#cloning-settings) to help you.